Software-Development-Pakistan/Software-Development-Pakistan.github.io/README.md

 Welcome to the official repository for Software Development Pakistan!
 This is supposed to be a main page of information and guidance to people seeking help and advice from other group members, as well as providing a centralized way for the community to get together in one place.

+***NOTE:*** Most of the ideas and lists presented here are the opinions of the Moderator(s) / Admin(s).
+Plesae feel free to disagree, and take away anything that is useful for you.
+This is just meant to server a beginner's guide to this huge field, so the target audience here are beginners, students, and hobbyists willing to take the time to understand the field.

 ## Getting Started

 To get started, go ahead and check out the files under Content/ to see relevant information.